 How to Exfoliate Without Damaging Your Skin

-For many, those winter months of cold dry air, turning up our furnaces, and indulging in long hot baths finds us battling with one of the less charming aspects of seasonal change: dry, flaky skin.
+Dry, flaky skin can afflict us at any time for many reasons.
+For many, those winter months of cold dry air, turning up our furnaces, and indulging in long hot baths finds us battling with this less-than-charming aspect of seasonal change.
+When those pesky flakies arrive I’m often asked how to exfoliate skin without the damage caused by many ill-conceived products.

 This always makes me pause because there are definite misconceptions about the best frequency, methods, and ingredients for exfoliation.
 If you add to it the scary factor of long-term skin damage, as evidenced in 2016 when a prominent apricot scrub was excoriated in a class action complaint brought against the distributor, you could get into a real lather about it.